SimonAmbridgeNuoDB/NuoDB-Zeppelin/README.md

 ## Creating a NuoDB Zeppelin Notebook With SparkSQL

 ### Add the NuoDB JDBC driver to the Spark shell artefact list.

+Click the drop down next to anonymous in the top right corner of the page and select Intepreters.

+Scroll down to the Spark definition.
+Click the edit button on the right hand side and add the artefact describing the location of the NuoDB JDBC driver that was downloaded previously.